R. K. Srikantan: Education

 Srikantan went to Sadvidya Pathashala and Banumaiah High School in Mysore.
 Later, he obtained his BA degree from the Maharaja College, Mysore.

 Training

-His father Krishnashastri was Srikantan's first tutor and he moved to Mysore after his wife's death.
+His father, Krishnashastri, was Srikantan's first tutor.
+He moved to Mysore after his wife's death.
 Later, Srikantan was mentored by his brother R. K. Venkatarama Shastri, a violin player who often accompanied M S Subbulakshmi.
 Srikantan also received training from veteran musicians like Veene Subbanna and Chowdiah.

 Excellence

 Srikantan was an avid attendee at all concerts in Mysore during the era of the Wodeyars.
 Srikantan during those days was highly influenced by the Nadaswaram vidwans of his time.
 He was also highly influenced by maestros of the likes of Semmangudi Srinivasa Iyer, Ariyakudi Ramanuja Iyengar, Musiri Subramania Iyer, G N Balasubramaniam and Maharajapuram Viswanatha Iyer.

 Srikantan's singing is characterised by sahitya shuddham (correct pronunciation and diction) and shruti shuddham (refinement of pitch).

 Awards

 Among the award received by Srikantan are: